HMS Trent (P224)

 HMS Trent is a Batch 2 offshore patrol vessel, named after the River Trent.
 This is the sixth Royal Navy ship named Trent.
-She is the third Batch 2 River-class vessel to be commissioned and is forward deployed to Gibraltar for operations in the Mediterranean, the Gulf of Guinea and the Caribbean.
+She is the third Batch 2 River-class vessel to be commissioned and has been deployed on various overseas taskings including being forward deployed to Gibraltar for operations in the Mediterranean, the Gulf of Guinea and the Caribbean.